ant358/text_summariser/README.md

 # Text Analyser

 Takes in a text file and outputs its attributes

+## Installation
+Clone the repository

+Download and install python 3.9.7 make sure it is added to the path

+Create a virtual environment with the right version of python and install the dependencies:

+`py -3.9 -m venv txt_sum_venv`

+`txt_sum_venv` is already in `.gitignore` - if you change the name then you need to update the  `.gitignore` file

+activate the virtual environment
+`source txt_sum_venv/bin/activate` or on windows
+`source txt_sum_venv/Scripts/activate`

+Next install the dependencies:
+`pip install -r requirements.txt`

+Next install the models
+run the get_models.py script to download the models they need to be saved in `src/models/`